smart-on-fhir/client-js/docs/open_servers.md

 Developers often design their apps as SMART apps, but also want to be able to launch them against open servers for testing purposes.
 There are several ways to achieve that:

 ### 1. Using multiple launch files
-If the app is designed for EHR launch, the typical approach is to have separate locations for your launch_uri and redirect_uri.
+If the app is designed for EHR launch, the typical approach is to have separate locations for your launch_uri and redirectUri.
 For example, you may have a `launch.html` file where you call `FHIR.oauth2.authorize({...});` and an `index.html` file where uou call `FHIR.oauth2.ready();` and initialize your app.
 To support multiple environments you can have multiple launch files.
 For example:

 *launch_cerner.html*
 ```html